 What are the consequences of a twin pregnancy?

-Greater medical surveillance
+Greater medical supervision

 In the case of a monochorionic twin pregnancy (the twins being in two different pouches, but in the same placenta), the main risk is transfusion-transfusion syndrome (unequal blood exchange between the fetuses), polycythemia anemia or IUGR (intrauterine growth retardation).
 Women with monochorionic twins benefit from a monthly consultation and increased monitoring through ultrasound scans (once a fortnight).
 In short, the gynecology department becomes a place to visit again and again!

 The trap to avoid?
 Buying everything twice!
-Think about "second life" products, and check out the classified ads on the Internet for cots and strollers.
+Think about "second life" products, and check out the classified ads on the Internet for baby cots and strollers.

 Early maternity leave